 Tuesdays & Thursdays

 The first season we were here, we were still figuring things out as far as what works and what doesn’t.
-For example, it only took one time for both of us to book personal appointments on the same day, thus leaving the inn unattended, to figure out that can’t happen.
+For example, it only took one time for both of us to book personal appointments on the same day.
+It meant leaving the inn unattended.
+Not good.

-As a result of that goof, I book all of my appointments on Tuesdays and Thursdays, and Abi has Monday, Wednesday, Friday.
-He gets an extra day because he is involved with a couple of hospitality/civic organizations.
+As a result of that goof, I book all of my appointments on Tuesdays and Thursdays.
+Abi has Monday, Wednesday and Friday.
+He gets an extra day because he is involved with a couple of hospitality and civic organizations.
 I keep this white board on the freezer so we can both easily see each others appointments.

 DSCN4809

-It also only took one time of us leaving the kitchen door open, while going out to run some errands, to realize what a mistake that was and that it would never happen again, which it has not.
+It also only took one time of us leaving the kitchen door open, while going out to run some errands, to realize what a mistake that was.
+It would never happen again, which it has not.

 Bed and Breakfast, Not a Hostel

 It turns out that while we were gone, she and her husband went out to get deli food and then helped themselves to dishes and utensils for their take-out lunch.
 By the time we returned she was washing her dishes.
-Now, you may think, “Well, that was appropriate of her,” and I agree, it was, but here’s the thing…. according to our county health department mandates, guests are not allowed in our kitchen.
-And along with that, even though we have plenty of insurance, all it would take would be for said guest to cut herself with a knife or break a glass and …. well, you get the idea.
+Now, you may think, “Well, that was appropriate of her.”
+I agree, it was, but according to our county health department mandates, guests are not allowed in our kitchen.
+And along with that, even though we have plenty of insurance, all it would take would be for said guest to cut herself with a knife or break a glass.
+You get the idea, right?

 Boundaries

 Sometimes, fortunately not too often, there are guests who don’t recognize boundaries.
-And sometimes, they find themselves in areas where they know they should not be, and we will have to politely, yet firmly, escort them out.
-Such as the woman who if she had taken 1 more step she would have been in our private apartment.
+Sometimes, they find themselves in areas where they know they should not be.
+We will have to politely, yet firmly, escort them out.
+Such as the woman who if she had taken one more step she would have been in our private apartment.
 Curiosity is one thing, just plain nosy is another.

 Every Single Day

-A hostel manager may ask guests to strip the beds, gather up used towels and empty the garbage, we’re not going to ask guests to do any of that.
-We tidy each guest room each day of the stay, unless they ask us not to (which always makes me a bit curious) and the standard is that we change sheets on the 4th day of a stay.
+A hostel manager may ask guests to strip the beds, gather up used towels and empty the garbage.
+We’re not going to ask guests to do any of that.
+We tidy each guest room each day of the stay, unless they ask us not to, which always makes me a bit curious.
+The standard is we change sheets on the 4th day of a stay.

-If a guest stays 5 nights, for example, we will change the sheets after the 3rd night.
-The average guest stay is 3 nights.
-When we tidy, we will make the bed, empty the garbage and replace used towels if we find them on the floor.
-We have little reminder signs in each bathroom asking guests to help us be environmentally friendly by reusing towels, but there are those who will use every. single. towel. every. single. day. of their stay.
+If a guest stays five nights, for example, we will change the sheets after the 3rd night.
+The average guest stay is three nights.
+When we tidy, we make the bed, empty the garbage and replace used towels if we find them on the floor.
+We have little reminder signs in each bathroom asking guests to help us be environmentally friendly by reusing towels.
+There are those who will use every single towel every single day of their stay.

 Every guest room has 3 sets of sheets, each shelf is labeled with the name of the room.